Mastering Project Task Management With SharePoint

 You can move items up and down (both individually and in groups) or you can simply type in your new task in the empty row at the bottom of the sheet.

-Once you have set your tasks dates, you can use the BrightWork in-browser scheduler to calculate the project schedule.
+Once you have set the dates of your tasks, you can use the BrightWork in-browser scheduler to calculate the project schedule.

 Creating tasks with a Form